Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 Should I learn Buteyko?

 Buteyko Breathing itself is more complex than I can or should explain in here.
-If you have had heart problems, asthma, or another serious respiratory condition it is best to go to a teacher.
+If you have had heart problems, sleep apnoea, asthma, or another serious respiratory condition it is best to go to a teacher.
 There are other contra-indications below.
 Do not reduce your breathing if you have any of these conditions.
 Definitely consult a Buteyko teacher.

 Contraindications – Please read carefully before commencing reduced breathing and the breathing exercises below